czyzby/gdx-lml/README.md

 ### Other projects
 Other LibGDX-related projects include:
 - [Noise4J](https://github.com/czyzby/noise4j): a couple of simple map generators.
-Written with LibGDX in mind, but the code itself has no dependencies - this is pure Java 6, compatible with GWT.
+Written with LibGDX in mind, but the code itself has no dependencies - this is a pure Java 6 library, compatible with GWT.
+Lightweight.
 Can be used in pretty much any Java project.
 - [gdx-dragome](https://github.com/dragome/gdx-dragome): alternative to LibGDX GWT backend that supports other JVM languages.
 Work in progress.
 - [gdx-skins](https://github.com/czyzby/gdx-skins): aims to help beginners with setting up their GUI in LibGDX using *Scene2D*.
+Contains a few free GUI themes.
 - [vis-ui-contrib](https://github.com/kotcrab/vis-ui-contrib): contains some **VisUI** utilities and skins that I've created and made public.
 Note that the project itself in maintained by [@kotcrab](https://github.com/kotcrab), the creator of **VisUI**.

 ## Dependencies